Financial Samurai

 Only until the Pfizer and Moderna vaccines were available start in December 2020 did dental practices slowly recover.
 And it was only until about March 2021 when dental practices like SF Dental began to see a profitable amount of patients.

 As a small business owner, I empathize with running a small business during COVID-19.
-That said, based on my experience at SF Dental, I felt I needed to share this negative review.
+That said, based on my experience at SF Dental, I felt I needed to share this negative review of Stella Kim DDS.

 SF Dental Review At 800 Santiago Street, San Francisco